-From September 2021 we will be using the government validated systematic synthetic phonics programme (SSP) called ‘Little Wandle: Letters & Sounds Revised’.
-The programme is designed to teach children to read from Reception to Year 2, using the skill of decoding and blending sounds together to form words.
+We use the government validated systematic synthetic phonics programme (SSP) ‘Little Wandle: Letters & Sounds Revised’.
+The programme is designed to teach children to read from Reception to Year 2, using the skills of decoding and blending sounds together to form words.
 The Little Wandle programme provides a full progression through all commonly occurring GPCs (sounds), working from simple to more complex, and taking into account the frequency of their occurrence in the most commonly encountered words.

 The teaching of Phonics is fast-paced, and we encourage all children to actively participate in each lesson, and by encouraging the children to take ownership of their learning we are continuously striving for excellence.

-At Princes Risborough Primary School we ensure that we provide all children with the fundamental skills that will enable them to be confident and fluent readers.
+At Princes Risborough Primary School we aim to ensure that we provide all children with the fundamental skills that will enable them to be confident and fluent readers.